F. Paul Wilson: Career

 Wilson made his first sales in 1970 to Analog while still in medical school (graduating in 1973), and continued to write science fiction throughout the seventies.
 His debut novel was Healer (1976).
 In 1981, he ventured into the horror genre with the international bestseller The Keep, which was adapted into a film in 1983.
 In the 1990s, he moved from science fiction and horror to medical thrillers and interactive scripting for Disney Interactive and other multimedia companies.
 He, along with Matthew J. Costello, created and scripted FTL Newsfeed, which ran daily on the Sci-Fi Channel from 1992 to 1996.

 Among Wilson's best-known characters is the anti-hero Repairman Jack, an urban mercenary introduced in the 1984 New York Times bestseller The Tomb.
 Unwilling to start a series character at the time, Wilson refused to write a second Repairman Jack novel until Legacies in 1998.
 Since then he has written one per year along with side trips into vampire fiction (the retro Midnight Mass), science fiction (Sims), and even a New Age thriller (The Fifth Harmonic).
-Current books sales are around six million.
+Current book sales are around six million.

 Throughout his writing – especially in his earlier science fiction works (most notably An Enemy of the State) – Wilson has included explicitly libertarian political philosophy which extends to his "Repairman Jack" series.
 He won the first Prometheus Award in 1979 for his novel Wheels Within Wheels and another in 2004 for Sims.
 The Libertarian Futurist Society has also honored Wilson with their Hall of Fame Award for Healer (in 1990) and An Enemy of the State (in 1991).
 In 2015 he received the third special Prometheus Award for Lifetime Achievement; the previous two recipients were Poul Anderson and Vernor Vinge.
 In 2021, his "Lipidleggin'" won the Prometheus Hall of Fame Award.

 Wilson is a noted fan of H. P. Lovecraft.

 Why?
 Because HPL is special to me.
 Donald A. Wollheim is to blame.
 He started me on Lovecraft.
 It was 1959.
 I was just a kid, a mere thirteen years old when he slipped me my first fix.
 I was a good kid up till then, reading Ace Doubles and clean, wholesome science fiction stories by the likes of Heinlein, E. E. Smith, Poul Anderson, Fred Pohl, and the rest.
 But he brought me down with one anthology.
 He knew what he was doing.
 He called it The Macabre Reader and slapped this lurid neato cool Ed Emshwiller cover on it.
 I couldn't resist.
 I bought it.
 I read it.
 And that was it.
 The beginning of my end.